Paying an HMRC Fine: What you Need to Know

-HMRC has Forgotten or Chosen not to Include a Payslip with the Notice to Pay
+HMRC has Forgotten Include a Payslip with the Notice to Pay

 In this instance (which may occur, for example, if you’ve verbally agreed on a payment with HMRC) you will need to include the 14 or 15-character reference HMRC will have provided along with your payment.
 These references start the letter ‘X’.

 Without a payslip, you cannot pay in person at your bank or building society but must pay via post, including your contact details, unique reference number, and details of the penalty, and period you are paying.

 How Much Time Should I Allow for Paying an HMRC Fine?

 Always refer to HMRC’s correspondence to you as the primary guide but, failing that, here are the timeframes for settling fines or penalties.
 These are dependent on the method of payment.